ideafablabs/IFLOpcServer/README.md

 Depending on your platform you may need to add other headers.
 For example _ESP8266WiFi.h_ for ESP8266.

 ### Initialize
-Initialize `OpcServer` with `WiFiServer` (or `TCPServer` for Particle), `OpcClient` sized for the number of clients you'd like to support, and a `buffer` large enough for the OPC messages you'd like to receive.
+Initialize `OpcServer` with `WiFiServer`, `OpcClient` sized for the number of clients you'd like to support, and a `buffer` large enough for the OPC messages you'd like to receive.

 ```c++
 WiFiServer server = WiFiServer(OPC_PORT);